 Usually things recommended to protect your heart health also protect your cognitive abilities.

 It is also important to continue to be socially connected and mentally engaged.

 If you are beginning to have problems with cognitive impairment, the same lifestyle changes will help prevent problems from worsening.

 Limit your intake of alcohol and recreational drugs.
 Avoid drinking in excess (drink too much alcohol in a short time).

 Eat a healthy and balanced diet with lots of vegetables, fruits, beans, whole grains and fish.
 Try to reduce saturated fat (eg cakes, biscuits, cheese) and limit the amount of red meat and processed meat you eat.
 Reduce your intake of foods high in sugar or salt.

-You should aim to do at least 150 minutes of moderate aerobic activity every week (for example, 30 minutes in five days a week - Me and Mara do more!
-"Old men of war in this fight" and in life as well).
+You should try to do at least 150 minutes of moderate aerobic activity every week (for example, 30 minutes five days a week - Me and Mara do more than that!
+And we are “Old men of war in this fight” and in life as well).
 Moderate activity will increase your heart rate and make you breathe faster and feel warmer.
 It includes activities like fast walking, dancing, gardening and cycling.
 Studies show that regular physical exercise in middle-aged or elderly adults reduces the risk of developing dementia.

 Lose weight if you are overweight.

 Keep your brain active with jigsaw puzzles, quizzes, reading, learning a new skill or anything else that you enjoy that stimulates your mind.
 Stay socially active.